CoreHealth Wellness Center

 An acute case is something that started recently — days or a few weeks ago.
 You bent wrong, lifted wrong, slept wrong, or you got whiplashed in a car.
 Your body is already trying to heal.
 Your job is to get out of the way and restore normal motion.

-The visits are close together at first — every 2–3 days — because the healing window is open and we want to reinforce the motion we've restored.
+The visits are typically close together at first because the healing window is open and we want to reinforce the motion we've restored.
 Once you're tracking better, the spacing stretches out.
-Then you're done.

 Some cases take more than six visits.
 Here's what that usually means: